 If there is a lot of paint to remove, you may need to use a paint stripper.

-To do this, pour some paint thinner into a clean bucket and dip a clean rag into the paint thinner.
+- Pour some paint thinner into a clean bucket (or a can) and dip a clean rag into it.

-Wring out the rag so that it’s not dripping wet, and then start wiping down the wood surface.
+- Wring out the rag so it’s not dripping wet, and then start wiping down the wood surface.

 Remember When Using Paint Thinners on Wood